JuanJFarina/juanjfarina.github.io/content/today.md

-Title: Scaffolding in Python
+Title: Scaffolding for Data Projects in Python
 Date: 2024-07-13
 Modified: 2024-07-13
 Category: Articles
 Tags: python, development
 Slug: scaffolding-in-python
 Author: Juan José Farina
-Summary: An article about my daily life as of now
+Summary: This article is a destiled version of the presentation "Scaffolding for Data Projects in Python" by Juan José Farina and Tomás Vázquez.
+It provides an overview of scaffolding in Python, including the definition of scaffolding, step-by-step instructions for setting up a Python project, and the use of Cookiecutter for scaffolding.
 Keywords: scaffolding, python, development, engineering, pip, pipx, pipenv, cookiecutter

-# Scaffolding for Data Projects in Python

 *Presented by Juan José Farina and Tomás Vázquez*
 *4th July 2024*